bmeme/docker-nodejs-kickstarter/README.md

  - isolation: you will not mess up your system, anything is containerized and could be cleared in a moment
  - consistency: Docker provides a consistent environment for your application, the same for every developer or system

-After the initial configuration, you will use the wrappers `./npm` and `./npx` and act pretty the same as you use to do if you have Node.js installed on your system.
+After the initial configuration, you will prefix your commands with `c` script and act pretty the same as you use to do if you have Node.js installed on your system.

 ## TL;DR